A season of joy -- and caution -- kicks off in New Orleans

 This year, the party is slated to go on despite rapidly rising COVID-19 cases driven by the omicron variant.

+“Without a doubt, we will have Mardi Gras 2022,” Mayor LaToya Cantrell said during a Thursday morning kickoff event, where participants removed protective masks long enough to sample slices of King Cake, a seasonal delicacy.

+“Having a Mardi Gras, and a successful and healthy Mardi Gras, is as important to this region’s mental health as it is important to the economic health of this city,” added James Reiss, an official with the Rex Organization, a 150-year-old Carnival group.

-In what has become a traditional kickoff to the season, the Phunny Phorty Phellows will gather at a cavernous streetcar barn and board one of the historic St. Charles line cars along with a small brass band.
+In what has become a traditional kickoff to the season, a group known as the Phunny Phorty Phellows was to gather Thursday night at a cavernous streetcar barn and board one of the historic St. Charles line cars along with a small brass band.
 Vaccinations were required in keeping with city regulations and seating on the streetcar was to be limited and spaced.
 And, in addition to the traditional over-the-eye costume masks, riders were equipped with face coverings to prevent viral spread.

 Larger, more opulent parades will follow in February as Mardi Gras nears and the city attempts to leaven the season’s joy with caution.